NalaElRayes/todo/README.md

 Deletes all the objects with boolean set to true.
 Set the request to delete, add the "/delete/active" url to the defeult url and press send.

-Method setAllTodosToActive()
-Sets all the objects boolean active to true.
-Set the request to post, add url "/allactive" to the defeult url and send.

 I have choosen to use Hibernate for my data base connectivity.
 Since it is very hands on and simply to use.
 Hibernate lets me speak with the databse through java methods.
 I could have used a jdbc driver and write and define sql statments but that would have resultad in so much more code.